-Bunny Man Bridge - Clifton VA Real Haunt
+Bunny Man Bridge - Real Clifton Haunt

 According to this account, the man left his family home one day to go hunt for food.
 When he returned, however, he found the mutilated bodies of his wife and child.
 Horrified, the man immediately contacted the town sheriff, but because there were no other suspects the sheriff arrested the man who was in turn sent to a mental institution.
 Maintaining his innocence, the man vowed revenge and sometime later was able to escape the institute and return to Clifton.
 He began living under a bridge and hunting rabbits for both food and clothing, earning him the moniker “Bunny Man.”

 One day after his return several children went missing; the authorities were alerted and immediately went to the Bunny Man’s bridge.
 When they arrived there they were greeted by the terrible site of dismembered children hanging from the trees; they also saw the Bunny Man being run over by a train.
 Visitors to the bridge say that you can still hear the Bunny Man’s haunting laughter and see body parts dangling from the trees.

 I read a local Clifton article that said it's illegal to go to the overpass.
 Most of the article was about the tracks.
 It didn't really say "tunnel" so much as overpass.
 So, is it illegal to go through the tunnel if you don't go up to the tracks?
 Has anyone been recently?
 I know there's a no trespassing sign on the front of the tunnel.
 Is the road itself closed since it's a dead end, or can you drive through?
 Their article was not clear at all.
 Any help would be appreciated.
 I don't think calling the police department will really be all that helpful given that they're not really pleased with people going, regardless of legalities.
 I'm going in July from Minnesota.Posted 6/29/21